pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         meets any necessary invariants.
 This should raise an exception if they are not met.

-        For example, the :class:`~cryptography.hazmat.primitives.modes.CBC`
+        For example, the
+        :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode uses
-        mode uses this method to check that the provided initialization vector's length matches the block size of the algorithm.
+        this method to check that the provided initialization vector's length matches the block size of the algorithm.

 .. class:: ModeWithInitializationVector